-How often do we embrace self-transcendence compared to how often we accept our own fragility and latch onto moronic and weak views?
+How often do we embrace self-transcendence compared to how often we accept our own fragility and latch onto prosaic views?

-This question is extremely challenging and even provocative for some.
+This question is extremely challenging.
 Not only because of its innate complexity, but also because its essence can be interpreted in a plethora of ways.

 What constitutes self-transcendence?

-For now, let us leave these heavy questions aside and focus on the bigger picture.
+For now, let us leave these hefty questions aside and focus on the bigger picture.